syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 api: /api/js/ejpivotgrid
 ---

-# Getting Started
+# Getting started

-## Creating a simple application with PivotGrid and OLAP datasource (Client Mode)
+## Creating a simple application with pivot grid and OLAP datasource (client mode)

-This section explains about how to populate a simple PivotGrid with [`OLAP`](/api/js/ejpivotgrid#members:analysismode) data completely on the [`client-side`](/api/js/ejpivotgrid#members:operationalmode).
+This section explains about how to populate a simple pivot grid with [`OLAP`](/api/js/ejpivotgrid#members:analysismode) data completely on the [`client-side`](/api/js/ejpivotgrid#members:operationalmode).

 ### Scripts and CSS references

-Create a HTML page and add scripts and style sheets that are mandatorily required to render a PivotGrid widget which are listed below in an appropriate order.
+Create a HTML page and add scripts and style sheets that are required to render a pivot grid widget which are listed below in an appropriate order.

 1. ej.web.all.min.css
 2. jQuery-3.0.0.min.js
 3. ej.web.all.min.js

-### Initialize PivotGrid
+### Initialize pivot grid

-Place a "div" tag in the HTML page which acts as a container for the PivotGrid widget.
+Place a "div" tag in the HTML page which acts as a container for the pivot grid widget.
 Then, initialize the widget using the "ejPivotGrid" method.

 {% highlight html %}